 As green building has evolved beyond its initial emphasis on energy efficiency, greater attention has been given to the choice of structural materials and the degree to which they influence a building’s environmental footprint.
-Increasingly, wood from sustainably managed forests is viewed as a responsible choice—for a number of reasons.
-Wood grows naturally by harnessing energy from the sun, absorbing carbon dioxide and releasing oxygen.
+Increasingly, wood from sustainably managed forests is viewed as a responsible choice.
+This course will demonstrate how specifying wood can contribute to forest sustainability.

 - Evaluate the use of wood as a construction material in the context of long-term forest sustainability as well as attributes such as low embodied energy and light carbon footprint.